HangfireIO/Hangfire.io/pro/downloads.md

 </configuration>
 ```

 The changes will take an effect only when you **close the solution and re-open it**.
-You can safely add this file to the solution control, since it does not contain any sensitive data.
+You can safely **add this file to the solution control**, since it does not contain any sensitive data.
 It's better to set environment variables for credentials then, to not to specify them each time.

 #### Setting environment variables